StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 21/12/2020 - Cstadther - Multiple Fixes - Fixed issue with additionalFlavorText error on some rolls.
+Fixed issues with Dedication increasing stat out of control.
+Fixed issue with OggDude import failing when skills not selected.
+Moved import id to ffgimportid to resolve issue when compendiums are migrated from a core upgrade.
+Updated roll audiohelper call to push sound to all connected clients.
 - 20/12/2020 - Cstadther - Added additional error handling for dice dialog error on `skills`
 - 20/12/2020 - Cstadther - Fix 558 - Fixes issue where uploads to Forge were not working correctly and error out of code section.
 - 20/12/2020 - Cstadther - Fix 556 - Fixed issue where title of intiative dialog was incorrect.